mingjutsai/BSig/README.md

 ```

 ## Prediction Result
-Normalized probabilities between 0 to 1, with higher scores more likely to be Pathogenic  and lower scores more likely     to be benign.
+Normalized probabilities between 0 to 1, with higher scores more likely to be Pathogenic and lower scores more likely to be healthy.

 ## Contact
 - Srinivasulu Yerukala Sathipati: sathipathi.srinivasulu@marshfieldclinic.org